tbrixey/Minecraft-Mod-Downloader/README.md

    I host the server locally and review/test mods on the server machine.
 When I want to re-sync all mods I have to inform everyone to 1. delete their mods folder 2. download the new zip file 3. extract it 4. move all new mods to the `%appdata%` mods folder.
    With this I can inform everyone to download these 2 files somewhere and run `update-mods.bat` whenever I tell them to!

+1. What about ServerSync?

+   I saw it and didn't try it due to it being additional mods to install on both ends.
+Also requires another port to open and I didn't want to do that.
+Plus if your Minecraft server is hosted in the cloud this solution still works.
+Since I'm a programmer I wanted to create something that fit my needs better.

 ## Instructions